shyamsrikar/Testing---Vault/README.md

-# 🛠️ Installation Steps for Vault on Ubuntu Server
+# 🛠️ Installation Steps for Vault on Ubuntu Server After Connecting to the Instance

 ## To install HashiCorp Vault on Ubuntu, follow these steps: